 - Coverage is limited for certain items, such as jewellery, collections and fine arts.

-Check which risks are excluded or limited.
+Check which risks are excluded and which items are subject to limitations.
 If you have questions, speak with your insurance agent or broker.

 You must notify your insurer of any changes, such as: